uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Zeero.md

 # Soul Inversion
-## True Velto Oktae: Sign of the Fool - True Enigma
+## True Velto Oktae: Sign of the Fool - Grave within the infinite emptiness of the Abyss
 ___
 Transform Zeeros soul into an enigma.
 ___